GerritCodeReview/plugins_replication/src/main/resources/Documentation/config.md

 	Note that `pushBatchSize` is ignored when *Cluster Replication* is configured
 	- when `replication.distributionInterval` has value > 0.

+remote.NAME.isGerritReplica
+: Whether the remote replica runs a Gerrit instance or not.
+When set to false, replication is skipped on NoteDb meta refs (`refs/changes/*/meta`, `refs/changes/*/robot-comments`, `refs/draft-comments/*`, `refs/starred-changes/*`) since the remote does not run a Gerrit instance.

+  By default, true.

 Directory `replication`
 --------------------
 The optional directory `$site_path/etc/replication` contains Git-style